Gefyra/ig-publisher-action/README.md

           args: .
 ```

-### Method 2: GitHub Action with Snapshot Support
+### Method 2: With Snapshot Support

-For workflows that need package management:
+For workflows that need package management, use the `variant` parameter:

 ```yaml
 name: Build IG with Package Management